Nonprofit organization: Financial mismanagement

 Financial mismanagement is a particular problem with NPOs because the employees are not accountable to anyone who has a direct stake in the organization.
 For example, an employee may start a new program without disclosing its complete liabilities.
 The employee may be rewarded for improving the NPO's reputation, making other employees happy, and attracting new donors.
 Liabilities promised on the full faith and credit of the organization but not recorded anywhere constitute accounting fraud.
 But even indirect liabilities negatively affect the financial sustainability of the NPO, and the NPO will have financial problems unless strict controls are instated.
 Some commenters have argued that the receipt of significant funding from large for-profit corporations can ultimately alter the NPO's functions.
 A frequent measure of an NPO's efficiency is its expense ratio (i.e. expenditures on things other than its programs, divided by its total expenditures).
-Tax exempt status of NPOs can result in some cases, such as mismanagement, in negative value for society.
+Tax exempt status of NPOs can, under circumstances such as mismanagement, create negative value for society.

-Lower wages
+Reduced transparency requirements or limitations on freedom of information laws can in some cases result in financial crimes, see also non-profit organizations and access to public information.

+Exploitation of labour

-There have been times of major labor shortages in the nonprofit sector, particularly for management positions.
-While many established NPOs are well-funded and comparative to their public sector competitors, many more are independent and must be creative with which incentives they use to attract and maintain people.
+Low wages have resulted in some cases in exploitation of labour.
+While many established NPOs are well-funded and comparative to their competitors, many more are independent and must be creative with which incentives they use to attract and maintain people.
 The initial interest for many is the remuneration package, though many who have been questioned after leaving an NPO have reported that it was stressful work environments and the workload.

 Public- and private-sector employment have, for the most part, been able to offer more to their employees than most nonprofit agencies throughout history.
 Either in the form of higher wages, more comprehensive benefit packages, or less tedious work, the public and private sectors have enjoyed an advantage over NPOs in attracting employees.
 Traditionally, the NPO has attracted mission-driven individuals who want to assist their chosen cause.
 Compounding the issue is that some NPOs do not operate in a manner similar to most businesses, or they operate only on a seasonal basis.
 This leads many young and driven employees to forego NPOs in favor of more stable employment.
 Today, however, nonprofit organizations are adopting methods used by their competitors and finding new means to retain their employees and attract the best of the newly minted workforce.

-Some believe that most nonprofits will never be able to match the pay of the private sector and therefore should focus their attention on benefits packages, incentives, and implementing pleasurable work environments.
-For some, a good environment is more important than salary and pressure of work.
-Other incentives that could be implemented are generous vacation allowances or flexible work hours.
+Some believe that most nonprofits will never be able to match the pay of the private sector. and therefore should focus their attention on implementing pleasurable work environments.
+For some, a good environment is more important than salary.
+Other incentives that could be implemented are flexible work hours.